What You Need to Know About the National Day For Truth and Reconciliation?

 Truth and Reconciliation Commission

-Even after facing a lot of difficulties, due to its persistent efforts, the commission created National Centre for Truth and Reconciliation (NCTR ).
-After organizing a lot of successful national events all around the country, the truth and reconciliation commission was able to collect as many as 7000 statements and more than 5 million records from indigenous families by 2014.
+Due to its persistent efforts, the commission faced many difficulties, but it created the National Centre for Truth and Reconciliation (NCTR ).
+After organizing many successful national events around the country, the Truth and Reconciliation Commission collected as many as 7,000 statements and more than 5 million records from indigenous families by 2014.

 Phyllis Webstad

-The national day for truth and reconciliation overlaps with Orange shirt day.
-The reason was that a six-year-old, who was extremely excited about her first day to school, which was definitely a residential school, went to market with her grandmother and bought a shiny orange shirt which was snatched on the first day and it left an everlasting impact on the mind of the child.
+The national day for truth and reconciliation overlaps with Orange Shirt Day.
+The reason was that a six-year-old, who was extremely excited about her first day to school, which was a residential school, went to market with her grandmother and bought a shiny orange shirt, which was snatched on the first day and left an everlasting impact on the mind of the child.

-Her story made it impossible for TRC to ignore and hence led to the formation of the orange shirt day website and served as wheels to revolution across the whole country.
+Her story made it impossible for TRC to ignore it, which led to the formation of the Orange Shirt Day website and served as a wheel to revolution across the country.

 What do People do on National Day for Truth and Reconciliation?

-On September 29 and 30, 2021, buildings across Canada were illuminated in orange from 7 pm till sunrise to honour survivors and their families on the very first National day for truth and reconciliation.
+Since 2021, the first national day for truth and reconciliation, various communities formed by indigenous voices and non-indigenous peoples have organized events every year to raise awareness about the victimsโ sufferings.
+On September 29 and 30, 2021, buildings across Canada were illuminated in orange from 7 p.m. until sunrise to honour survivors and their families on the first National Day for Truth and Reconciliation.

 Takeaway

-The federal statutory holiday was a direct response to the call to action 80 among the 94 calls to action released by the truth and reconciliation commission.
-The reconciliation process is incomplete without the truth and hence was named as the national day for truth and reconciliation in response to a request for a federal statutory day of commemoration.
+The federal statutory holiday directly responded to the call to action 80 among the 94 calls to action released by the Truth and Reconciliation Commission.
+The reconciliation process is incomplete without the truth and hence was named the national day for truth and reconciliation in response to a request for a federal statutory day of commemoration.

-Celebration of National day for truth and reconciliation definitely is not compensation for the sufferings of the first nations but can somehow at least make the government and all those involved in the residential school system apologize for the carelessness and the abuse that minors had to go through.
+Celebration of National Day for Truth and Reconciliation is not compensation for the sufferings of the First Nations but can somehow at least make the government and all those involved in the residential school system apologize for the carelessness and the abuse that minors had to go through.